Tomáš Satoranský: USK Praha (2007–2009)

 From 2007 to 2009, Satoranský played with USK Praha.

 Sevilla (2009–2014)

 In 2009, Satoranský signed with CB Sevilla of the Spanish ACB League, where he played for the next five seasons.
 He was selected in the second round of the 2012 NBA draft (32nd overall) by the Washington Wizards.
 He played at the 2012 NBA Summer League.

-Barcelona (2014–2016)
+FC Barcelona (2014–2016)

 In July 2014, Satoranský signed a two-year deal with FC Barcelona Lassa.
 In July 2016, he parted ways with Barcelona in order to join the NBA.